pflanze/xmlhub-indexer/docs/tool.md

 # Contributing to XML Hub with the `xmlhub` tool

-See the [start](start.html) page for an overview on XML Hub.
 This page describes how to contribute to XML Hub with the help of the `xmlhub` command line tool.
+If you want to get an overview about XML Hub, see the [start](start.html) page instead.

 *<span style="color: red">**Note:**</span> we do have [some ideas](todo.html) for improving the user experience.
 Let [us](about.html) know if you have inputs, or if